-Products that are regulated as medical devices and that require review by the FDA are subject to either a premarket notification, also known as a 510(k), which must be submitted to the FDA for clearance, or a PMA application, which the FDA must approve prior to marketing in the U.S. The FDA will ultimately determine the appropriate regulatory path.
+Products that are regulated as medical devices and that require review by the FDA are subject to either a premarket notification, also known as a 510(k), which must be submitted to the FDA for clearance, or a PMA application, which the FDA must approve prior to marketing in the U.S. The FDA ultimately determines the appropriate regulatory path.

 We believe that the products we are currently pursuing for internal use will require a PMA approval prior to commercialization.
 However, we believe that we may commercialize an initial product for external use after clearance through the 510(k) process.
-On July 25, 2017, we announced that we had made a 510(k) submission to FDA for our AC5TM Topical Gel.
-If our 510(k) application is cleared by the FDA, it is expected that the AC5TM Topical Gel will be used for external wounds.

-To obtain 510(k) marketing clearance for a medical device, an applicant must submit a premarket notification application to the FDA demonstrating that the device is "substantially equivalent" to a predicate device, which is typically a legally marketed Class II device in the United States.
+To obtain 510(k) marketing clearance for a medical device, an applicant must submit a premarket notification to the FDA demonstrating that the device is "substantially equivalent" to a predicate device or devices, which is typically a legally marketed Class II device in the United States.
 A device is substantially equivalent to a predicate device if it has the same intended use and (i) the same technological characteristics, or (ii) has different technological characteristics and the information submitted demonstrates that the device is as safe and effective as a legally marketed device and does not raise different questions of safety or effectiveness.
 In some cases, the submission must include data from human clinical studies.
 Marketing may commence when the FDA issues a clearance letter finding substantial equivalence.